What is California workers’ compensation?

 A. Medical benefits – Medical benefits include all medical and hospital benefits reasonably necessary to cure or relieve from the effects of the injury.
-This includes reimbursement at 50 cents per mile (during 2010, rates vary for different years) for travel to and from the doctor’s office.
+This includes reimbursement for travel to and from the doctor’s office.
+The rate is around 50 cents per mile ( rates vary for different years).
 If your employer or their insurance company has not set up a Medical Provider Network, then your employer has a right to send you to a doctor of his choice for the first 30 days of treatment but you have a right under certain conditions to change doctors.
-After January 1, 2005, if your employer or their insurance company has established a Medical Provider Network, you may be required to get all medical care from that network, although you will be entitled to change doctors within the network.
+If your employer or their insurance company has established a Medical Provider Network [MPN] (and most have), you may be required to get all medical care from that network, although you will be entitled to change doctors within the network.
 If your employer does not properly notify you of the network, you may be able to choose a doctor outside the network.
 Read all letters from the employer and claims administrator carefully to see it there is an MPN.

 B. Temporary Disability – If your injury or condition requires you to miss more than three days of work or causes hospitalization, you should receive temporary disability benefits.
 Temporary disability is paid at the rate of two-thirds of your average weekly earnings (A.W.E.).
 The maximum average weekly earnings considered varies, depending on the date of your injury.
-For injuries during the year 2015 the maximum A.W.E. is $735.00 so that the maximum benefit is $490.00.
+For injuries during the year 2015 the maximum A.W.E. considered is $1,654.94.00 so that the maximum benefit is $1,103.29.
 The maximum rates are lower for injuries before that date and higher after.
 The Temporary Disability rate is linked with the State Average Weekly Wage and goes up as that goes up.
 There are also minimum temporary disability rates.
-In 2010 the minimum is $165.49 per week even if your A.W.E. are less than $248.24.
+In 2015 the minimum is $165.49 per week even if your A.W.E. are less than $248.24.
 You will need medical proof that you are unable to work.
 These benefits are usually paid bi-weekly.
 This benefit is limited to 104 weeks (2 years) regardless of whether you still cannot work when that time is up.

 C. Permanent Disability – If your injury or condition results in some permanent impairment, you will be eligible for Permanent Disability.
-The amount is determined by a complex formula which reduces the disability as described by the doctor to a percentage and then raises or lowers that percentage depending on the body part you injured , your age and your occupation.
-There is a certain dollar amount payable for each percentage, ranging from $690.00 for one percent to $242,257.50 for 99.00 percent, for injuries in 2006 through 2010.
+The amount is determined by a complex formula which reduces the disability as described by the doctor to a percentage and then raises or lowers that percentage depending on your age and your occupation.
+There is a certain dollar amount payable for each percentage, currently ranging from $870.00 for one percent to $260,202.50 for 99.00 percent, for injuries in 2014 and thereafter.

 If you are one hundred percent disabled, you will receive your temporary disability rate for life.
 If your permanent disability is greater than 70%, you also get a “life pension.”
 That is a different amount per week for the rest of your life, after the amounts described above are paid out.
-Life pension for 70% is currently (2010) $77.31 per week and $301.50 per week for 99%.
-Life pensions, including those for 100% disability are subject to a cost of living increase tied to the Average Annual Weekly Wage for the State of California.
+Life pension for 70% is currently (2015) $77.31 per week and $301.50 per week for 99%.
+Life pensions for injuries after 2004, including those for 100% disability are subject to a cost of living increase tied to the Average Annual Weekly Wage for the State of California.

 It is possible to have a ratable permanent disability and still be able to return to your old job.
-Permanent disability benefits for all percentages less than 100% are paid at the rate of $140.00 to $270.00 per week (depending on the amount of disability and the date of injury).
+Permanent disability benefits for all percentages less than 100% were paid at the rate of $140.00 to $290.00 per week (depending on the amount of disability and the date of injury).
 For injuries after 01/01/2014 they are all paid at $290.00 per week.
 Permanent disability, like temporary disability is paid bi-weekly until the dollar amount is paid.
-For instance one percent is paid off in three weeks and 99 percent is paid off in 897.25 weeks (for injuries 2006-2010).
+For instance one percent is paid off in three weeks and 99 percent is paid off in 897.25 weeks.
 Bi-weekly advances should be paid as soon as you are no longer eligible for temporary disability if the insurance knows you have some permanent disability.
 However, if you are back at work or employed elsewhere with comparable pay, you will not receive permanent disability benefits until the percentage of disability is awarded by a court, either as a result of an agreement or trial.
 When the payments do begin they will be due from the time you last received Temporary Disability benefits.

 For injuries on or after January 1, 2005 and before January 1, 2013, your permanent disability dollar amount will vary depending on whether your employer offers you a job to return to, which is either your usual job or a modified or alternate job that pays within 85% of your usual job.
 If the employer has more than 50 employees and offers you job, you get a 15% reduction in your permanent disability, whether or not you take the job.
 If he does not offer a job, you get a 15% increase in your weekly rate.
 Changes in the law for injuries occurring on or after 01/01/2013 eliminated this complication.

-F. Compensable Consequences -If your initial work related injury causes any other problems, you are entitled to all benefits for these subsequent “compensable consequences” just as if they occurred at work.
-Some examples are (1) Psychological depression caused by severe pain of your work injury, (2) A fractured wrist which occurs in a fall caused by your industrially injured knee giving way, (3) Injuries incurred in an automobile accident on the way to the doctor for your work injury, (4) Injuries caused by medical malpractice of a doctor treating your industrial injury, (5) A back injury caused by limping because of your industrial knee or ankle injury.
+G. Compensable Consequences -If your initial work related injury causes any other problems, you are entitled to all benefits for these subsequent “compensable consequences” just as if they occurred at work.
+Some examples are, (1) A fractured wrist which occurs in a fall caused by your industrially injured knee giving way, (2) Injuries incurred in an automobile accident on the way to the doctor for your work injury, (3) Injuries caused by medical malpractice of a doctor treating your industrial injury, (4) A back injury caused by limping because of your industrial knee or ankle injury.
 Keep this in mind if anything like this happens to you.

 Not the same as a civil case